rbire/event-model/README.md

 Recorder is an identifier of the entity that created the event.
 It can be an individual or company.
 An Registry of Recorders can be used to identify the recorder.
-Applications can use the registry, along with information from the event to find more information anbout the record.
+Applications can use the registry, along with information from the event to find more information about the record.

-If the Recorder field value is not present in the Registry of Recorders, then there is no eneity that will stnd behind the authenticity of the event.
+If the Recorder field value is not present in the Registry of Recorders, then there is no entity that will stand behind the authenticity of the event.

 ### Timestamp